How to plant a hanging basket – to add color and interest for months

 1. Choose your plants

-With so many wonderful choices, it can be difficult to decide on the best blooms for planting in a hanging basket.
+With so many wonderful choices, it can be difficult to decide on the best blooms, but it's important to consider your choices carefully to avoid making any common hanging basket mistakes.

 ‘Visit your local garden center for inspiration,’ advises Period Living’s gardening expert Leigh Clapp.
 ‘Start with a centerpiece plant and don’t be afraid to take a few pots off the shelves to try out possible planting combinations.